TorXakis/TorXakis/test/sqatt/README.md

 the test cases.
 - Add tests cases by specifying:
     - The example name.
-    - The path to the TorXakis model.
+    - The paths to the _.txs_ files that contain the TorXakis model.
-    - The path to the TorXakis commands.
+    - The path to the file that contains TorXakis commands.
     - If needed: the path to the SUT source code (currently only Java is supported), or the path to the TorXakis commands that will be used to run TorXakis as a SUT simulator.